What does a Coolant Temperature Sensor do for your vehicle?

-The Coolant Temperature sensor changes resistance with the temperature.
-The Coolant Temperature sensor is critical to many PCM functions such as fuel injection, ignition timing, variable valve timing, and transmission shifting.
+The engine coolant temperature sensor changes resistance with the temp and is critical to many PCM functions such as fuel injection, ignition timing, variable valve timing and transmission shifting.

 Where are these sensors located?

 The Coolant Temperature sensor is located in a coolant passage in the engine usually near the thermostat.

 Will a malfunctioning Coolant Temp Sensor illuminate the check engine light or affect vehicle operation?